Three students sitting together in Centennial Hall

 Additional Requirements

-Because of the nature of the program, students must not be abusing alcohol or drugs for at least 1 year prior to applying.
-Additionally, students must not abuse alcohol or drugs for the duration of the program.
+Because of the nature of the program, students must be one year free from substance use disorder (in full recovery) to enroll.
+Additionally, students must maintain full recovery for the duration of the program.

 Addictions Counselling Diploma graduates work in non-profit and private agencies, including community-based organizations, schools, addiction services, residential settings, senior care facilities, and government organizations.